-Prominent vampires: Hattie Hargrove, Pearl Jones, Skinner Sweet
+Prominent vampires: Hattie Hargrove, Pearl Jones, Skinner Sweet, Dracula.

 In the continuity of Buffy the Vampire Slayer, vampires are undead beings whose souls have been replaced with demons.
 These demons share all of the same memories as the original living being and essentially become a conscienceless, murderous version of that person.
 They are capable of transforming themselves back and forth from a human appearance and their vampire form, which includes a mouth full of fangs, yellow eyes and facial ridges.
 Exceptionally old vampires like the Master lose this ability and appear always with more demonic vampire features.

 Vampires in this continuity have super-strength, speed, stamina, agility, reflexes, acute sensory perception, rapid healing, and immortality.
 Some vampires display other psychic abilities.
 They possess all of the traditional weaknesses of vampires, including wooden stakes to the heart, holy symbols, sunlight, fire and decapitation.
 Upon death, their bodies immediately deteriorate into dust.
 Conventional things like bullets will not kill them but will hurt them for a time until they heal from the injuries at an accelerated rate.